 Scotch Collie exercise

-As a working dog, the Scotch Collie needs plenty of physical activity as well as mental stimulation.
+As a working dog, the Scotch Collie needs plenty of physical exercise as well as mental stimulation.
 At least two long walks a day combined with play sessions and training will keep them happy.

 The Scotch Collie is a perfect companion if you love the outdoors.
-They will happily keep pace with you on hikes, bike rides or while you’re jogging.
+They will happily keep pace with you on hikes, bike rides, or while you’re jogging.

 Scotch Collie grooming

 Despite the Scotch Collies abundant coat, a weekly brush should keep it in good shape.
-Tangles should be eased out and are often found around the breeches, tail and rough – areas where the fur is thickest.
+Tangles should be eased out and are often found around the breeches, tail, and rough – areas where the fur is thickest.

-As with all double coated breeds, expect a lot of shedding especially in spring and autumn when the dog blows its fluffy undercoat.
+As with all double-coated breeds, expect a lot of shedding, especially in spring and autumn when the dog blows its fluffy undercoat.

 Scotch Collie health

-- Collie Eye
+- Collie Eye anomaly